Search ImagingPixel for Images by Camera or Lens

 Olympus Pen EE-3 Film Box

-The film box, opened by a pull-down latch located on the lower part of the film canister side of the camera body, is the standard configuration of film spool, film guide rails, the half-frame shutter window, forward sprocket gear, and an easy-load multi=slot take-up spool.
+The film box, opened by a pull-down latch located on the lower part of the film canister side of the camera body, is the standard configuration of film spool, film guide rails, the half-frame shutter window, forward sprocket gear, and an easy-load multi-slot take-up spool.

-Film Loading and Rewind
+Film Loading and Rewinding

-The film is loaded with the film end pulled across the film back and the film end tab is inserted into one of the inner slots of the take-up spool.
+The film is loaded with the film end pulled across the film back, and the film end tab is inserted into one of the inner slots of the take-up spool.
 The film is spooled in the opposite direction to the turn of the film thumb wind, with the emulsion up.
 Film loading includes the standard 2-blank shots after the film is properly tensioned and the back closed, to move the unexposed film to Frame 1.

 The exposed film roll is rewound back into the film canister by first pressing the rewind release button on the bottom plane of the camera, pulling up the rewind lever from its rest position, and rotating the rewind crank in the clockwise direction until the rewind is complete.